There are three questions that drive the Black Child Development Institute’s-Milwaukee (BCI-Milwaukee) public policy agenda:

 Empowering Parents, Engaging Communities

 Ensuring Funding and Resource Equity

-To successfully advance these priorities, NBCDI and the BCDI Affiliates are also committed to leadership development that builds a stronger, more diverse network to help our leaders and elected officials make positive, supportive and equitable funding and policy decisions that affect Black children, families and communities.
-With support from the Alliance for Early Success, we are supporting specific work in Jackson, MS; Detroit, MI; and Milwaukee, WI to strengthen the advocacy engagement and impact of our Affiliates on behalf of Black families and their children birth through age 8.
+To successfully advance these priorities, BCDI-Milwaukee is committed to leadership development that builds a stronger, more diverse network to help our leaders and elected officials make positive, supportive, and equitable funding and policy decisions that affect Black children and families in Milwaukee.